-- 1. The applicant will provide a performance guarantee in compliance with Section 21.03 for the pathway along Latson Road prior to issuance of a land use permit. - 2.
-Any site plan fee exceedances associated with the additional meetings and consultant reviews as indicated on the site plan and special land use applications shall be paid prior to issuance of the land use permit. - 3.
-The private access easement for dam management must be shown on all sheets of the site plan package.
+3. The private access easement for dam management must be shown on all sheets of the site plan package.
 In addition, since the site design will interfere with the ability to access the dam due to the forebay and retaining wall location, the applicant shall provide a written agreement involving both affected parties prior to issuance of the land use permit.
-This agreement should consider relocating the access easement to the proposed new driveway location and the plans should be revised to indicate a new easement location if established.
+This agreement should consider pathway along Latson Road prior to issuance of a land use permit.